 Unfortunately, this is not likely as Medicare considers this a “home modification” and does not cover it.
 Most insurance plans also do not cover it, but you can always ask your own provider.

-You should ask your accountant, but a lift sold a “Durable Medical Equipment” can typically be deducted as a medical expense.
+You should ask your accountant, but a lift sold as “Durable Medical Equipment” can typically be deducted as a medical expense.

 For this reason, a battery-driven lift is almost standard today.
 Bruno created the first such lift in 1992.
 These lifts plug into a standard wall outlet for recharging but can do multiple trips on the battery power alone.
 They have other advantages of being more quiet and providing a smoother ride.

-Stairlifts are built with safety in mind, and have an excellent safety and reliability record.
-There are many built in safety features to stop the lift if it his an obstruction.
+Stairchairs are built with safety in mind and have an excellent safety and reliability record.
+There are many built-in safety features to stop the lift if it hits an obstruction.
 Most come with a seat belt.
 You are sitting in a seat slowly gong up your stairs on a rack and pinion gear driven track.
-For virtually everyone considering a starilift this is so much safer then climbing the stairs.
+For virtually everyone considering a stairlift, this is so much safer then climbing the stairs.

-A straight lift is the least expensive, but there are many other options from curved rails, to rails that fold out of the way automatically, that may work in your situation.
-Do not assume you can not put in a stair-lift, because the one you saw at neighbors would not fit your stairs.
+A straight stairway lift is the least expensive option, but there are many other options from curved rails, to rails that fold out of the way automatically, that may work in your situation.
+Do not assume you cannot put in a stair-lift simply because the one you saw at neighbor’s would not fit your stairs.

 You must look at three separate components.
 The price of the lift, the cost to install it properly & safely, and the cost of the manufacturer & dealer fully supporting your purchase over time.
-The least expensive option may appear to be to buy a lift on the Internet and trying to find a handy individual to install it.
-But if it fails this may then turn into the most expensive option.
-A new straight stair-lift with no special options or issues – properly installed – typically range from about $3,000 to over $4,000, with extra options, being above that.
+The least expensive option may appear to be buying a lift on the Internet and finding a handy individual to install it.
+But if this fails it may turn into the most expensive option.
+A new straight stair-lift with no special options or issues – properly installed – typically ranges from about $3,000 to over $4,000, with extra options adding additional cost.
 Curved lifts or double lifts, of course, all cost more.
-Although the cost is significant – the cost per use, or compared to the alternatives – may not be.
+Although the cost is significant – the cost per use – or compared to the alternatives – may not be.

 If one is available that is an option.
 But ask about the warranty and if replacement parts would still be available for this model and for how long.
 Much of the cost of a stairlift relates to the installation and support, so quality used lifts may only be 20% less than new lifts.
 It makes no sense to buy an older used lift only to discover the first time it has a problem you cannot get it fixed.

-Your initial discussion on the phone and in person should be focused on providing you the information you need, rather than getting you to buy something.
-On the phone, if you can describe your stairway and the user, normally you should be able to be given an idea of the costs of a standard lift.
+Your initial discussion, both over the phone and in-person should be focused on providing you all the information you need, rather than getting you to buy something.
+On the phone, if you can describe your stairway and the user, you should be able to get an accurate idea of the costs for your individual stairway.
 During a visit, you should be given information on the best options for your situation.
-You should never be pressured in any way or told there are “special prices” only if you buy Now.
+You should never be pressured in any way or told there are “special prices” only if you “Buy Now”.